Anonymous Hiv Test Singapore – Should I Get Tested?

 HIV infection will cause an infected person to produce antibodies as a response to fight the disease.
-HIV tests revolve mainly on detecting these antibodies to indicate whether HIV infection is present in a person.
-The conventional way of HIV testing in Singapore involves a laboratory-based blood test.
+HIV tests revolve mainly on detecting these antibodies to indicate whether HIV infection is present in the human body.
+The conventional way of HIV testing in Singapore involves a laboratory-based HIV blood test.

-In 2007, the Ministry of Health Singapore (MOH) had approved a second method of detecting HIV infection.
+In 2007, the Ministry of Health Singapore (MOH) had approved a second method of HIV screening.
 Rapid HIV test kits are allowed for HIV testing.
-If the test is performed properly, it has comparable accuracy to conventional ways.
-It only involves either a non-invasive oral swab or a quick finger-prick blood test (rather than drawing blood with needles).
-The results come out within 10-20 minutes, which tremendously reduces a patient’s anxiety while waiting for results.
+If the HIV test is performed properly, it has comparable accuracy to conventional anonymous HIV testing ways.
+It only involves either a non-invasive oral swab or a quick prick on the finger (rather than drawing blood with needles).
+The results come out within 10-20 minutes, which tremendously reduces a patient’s anxiety while waiting for his/her HIV test result.

 What Is The HIV Window Period?

-If HIV testing is performed within the window period (ie, less than three months from the time of exposure), you are advised to repeat the test again three months after exposure, as the initial results may be inconclusive.
+If HIV testing is performed within the window period (ie, less than three months from the time of exposure), you are advised to repeat the test again three months after HIV exposure, as the initial results may be inconclusive.
+The same goes for anonymous HIV testing.

 Time of Exposure